Stuycs-K/finalproject-10-turkedjiev-adrian-mancini-helen/DEVLOG-Helen.md

 ### 2025-05-27 - Decided on modified project (not MD5): lolcode translator.
 - updated sample code
 - planned out parse handling of multiline commands, began implementation...

+### 2025-05-28 - ABSENT, SICK
+### 2025-05-29 - implementation in translate.py, specifically math functions
+- began with SUM OF, spliting command into arguments w/ in math type
+- need to figure out how to handle things like SUM OF QUOTIENT OF... (recursive)

+### 2025-05-29 - HOMEWORK: continuing implementing math type